AFTER THE ART WAR

 -- W. L. George

-Even while this war was well underway there were those who had sincere reservations about the fight.
-As a matter of fact, some very big names in the major post-impressionist movements such as: Renoir, Cézanne, Matisse, even Picasso, and Braque would all come forward during their careers with legitimate concerns about attitudes of disregard when it came to representing the natural world in art, attitudes which they themselves had once helped to foster.
+Even while this war was well underway, there were those who had sincere reservations about the fight.
+As a matter of fact, some big names in the major post-impressionist movements such as Renoir, Cézanne, Matisse, even Picasso, and Braque would all come forward during their careers with legitimate concerns about attitudes of disregard when it came to representing the natural world in art, attitudes which they themselves had once helped to foster.
 [8]

-But early post-impressionist painters like Cézanne would not be the last to issue a forewarning, and some decades later the attitude of merging classical naturalism with expressive design would again be presented as an alternative to the abstract absolutism which eventually modern art came to wholeheartedly proselytize.
-The artists I’m now referring to (who history often overlooks) were a small band known simply as: “Regionalists.”
+But early post-impressionist painters like Cézanne would not be the last to issue a forewarning.
+Some decades later, the attitude of merging classical naturalism with expressive design would again be presented as an alternative to the abstract absolutism that modernism eventually came to wholeheartedly proselytize.
+The often historically overlooked artists I’m now referring to were a small band known simply as “Regionalists.”

-Though seen as connected with wider movements like: “The American Scene,” and “Neue Sachlichkiet,” and of course portraits of dentists holding hayforks notwithstanding, artists like Benton and Wood constructed some of the most original and influential compositions of the twentieth century.
-And they did this, not by jumping on board the modernist’s bandwagon, but not by completely ignoring it either.
-Whether they were openly willing to admit it or not, these painters maintained a neutral position by pioneering what are now leading-edge principles of design: The Savanna Preference, Contour Bias, Storytelling, etc., and thus creating triumphant comprehensive images by harmonizing (not polarizing) realism with modern emotive strategies.
+Though seen as connected with wider movements like “The American Scene” and “Neue Sachlichkiet,” and, of course, portraits of dentists holding hayforks notwithstanding, artists like Benton and Wood constructed some of the most original and influential compositions of the twentieth century.
+And they achieved this, not by wholly jumping on the modernist bandwagon, but also not by completely ignoring it either.
+Whether they were openly willing to admit it or not, these painters maintained a neutral position by pioneering what are now leading-edge principles of design – the Savanna Preference, Contour Bias, Storytelling, etc., thus creating triumphant, comprehensive images by harmonizing, not polarizing, realism with modern emotive strategies.
 [11]

-Oddly enough, the first negative criticism the Regionalists received came from the more traditional/imitative camp.
-Apparently Wood’s idyllic naturalism and Benton’s journalistic expressiveness proved to be too politically out of step with the ardent social realists of the day.
-Brushing it off, they still managed to forge ahead and achieve a remarkable amount of success for their time.
-Yet, they were soon chastised again only this time by the Modernists.
-Not so much directly, but more through oratorical implications from a popular lobby which once again was against anything that appeared too overtly sentimental or 3-dimensionally naturalistic when it came to judging a worthwhile painting.
+Oddly enough, the first negative criticism the Regionalists received came from various members of the representational “social-realist” movement.
+Apparently Wood’s idyllic naturalism and Benton’s journalistic expressiveness often proved to be too demographically naïve and effervescent for the disparagingly slanted sympathies and agendas of these socioeconomically hardened painters.
+Brushing it off, Benton and Wood still managed to forge ahead and achieve a remarkable amount of success for their time.
+Yet, they were soon chastised again, only this time by the Modernists – not directly, but through oratorical implications from a popular lobby, which, once again, was against anything that appeared too overtly sentimental or 3-dimensionally naturalistic when it came to judging a worthwhile painting.
 [12]

-No one can cite the Regionalists’ motives for certain; maybe they felt bitter about having to defend themselves against both camps.
-Maybe they were affectedly emboldened by their newly found fame.
-Maybe they felt that the laissez-faire attitude of the Modernists was too much for their folksy identity-politics… maybe it was a little of all three.
-Whatever the reason(s), Benton and Wood decided to publicly position themselves, not with the realist camp per-sé, but definitely against Modernism.
-[13] This was a rash decision by which the major damaging fallout would be compounded threefold.
+No one can be certain of Regionalists’ motives; maybe they felt bitter about having to defend themselves against both camps.
+Maybe they were affectedly emboldened by their newfound fame.
+Maybe they felt that the laissez-faire attitude of the Modernists was too much for their folksy identity-politics.
+Maybe it was a little of all three.
+Whatever the reason(s), Benton and Wood decided to publicly position themselves, not with the realist camp, per-sé, but definitely against Modernism.
+[13] This was a rash decision, by which the major damaging fallout would be compounded threefold.

-First, they took their side of the argument to sympathetic national and international news outlets.
-This would bring this war out of the mostly sequestered classrooms, museums, and barrooms, which had hitherto been the primary arenas of debate, and thrust it wholeheartedly into the public eye.
-Second, taken out of context, a lot of their stump-boasting felt eerily similar to that of the NSDAP and its intolerable sentiments toward modern art.
-[14] Finally, and in my opinion by far the worst, much of the magic in the work of the Regionalists was not autonomous of, but dependent on the expressive principles of modern painting.
-By positioning themselves in this manner they only managed to literally paint themselves into an ideological corner.
+First, they took their side of the argument to sympathetic national and international news outlets, bringing this war out of the mostly sequestered classrooms, museums, and barrooms, which had hitherto been the primary arenas of debate and thrust it wholeheartedly into the public eye.
+Second, taken out of context, a lot of their stump-boasting felt eerily similar to that of the NSDAP, and its intolerable sentiments toward modern art.
+[14] Finally, and by far the worst, much of the magic in the work of the Regionalists was not autonomous of, but dependent on, the expressive principles of modern painting.
+By positioning themselves in this manner, they only managed to paint themselves into an ideological corner.

-Conceding to an extreme case of what Robert Clagett would probably call a, “not invented here complex," these obviously cosmopolitan painters rhetorically isolated themselves from any sort of cosmopolitan venue -- hence the moniker Regionalism.
-[15] Strictly fixing the lion-share of their focus on America’s rural parts, they would continue their freethinking experiments with nature and composition only to increasingly find themselves compromised and stifled by one-sided statements regarding localism, artistic direction, and culture in general; even worse they pulled other realists, who weren’t even part of their bucolic assertions, along with them.
+Conceding to an extreme case of what Robert Clagett would probably call a “not invented here complex,” these obviously cosmopolitan painters rhetorically isolated themselves from any sort of cosmopolitan venue, hence the moniker Regionalism.
+[15] Strictly fixing the lion-share of their focus on America’s rural parts, they would continue their freethinking experiments with nature and composition, only to increasingly find themselves compromised and stifled by one-sided statements regarding localism, artistic direction, and cultural relevance in general.
+Even worse, they pulled other Realists, who weren’t even part of their bucolic assertions, along with them.
 [16]

-However, his adamant stance against the representational camp would eventually take its toll on Pollock as well, both in regards to his health and his admittedly tedious struggle to reintroduce more of the recognizable into his now biasedly favored nonfigurative art.
-[21] Unable to continue in a positive and prolific fashion, he would die a tragic depressive death (at age 44) only to have his mojo soon eclipsed by the next big thing: a flashy non-painterly style of populist appropriation that didn’t believe in bad taste and reflexively prophesized that everyone alive would one day become briefly famous.
+However, Pollock’s adamant stance against the representational would eventually take its toll, both in regards to his health and his admittedly tedious struggle to reintroduce more of the recognizable into his now, biasedly favored, nonfigurative art.
+[21] Unable to continue in a positive and prolific fashion, he died a tragic, depressive death at age 44, only to have his mojo soon eclipsed by the next big thing: a flashy, non-painterly style of populist appropriation that didn’t believe in bad taste and reflexively prophesized that everyone alive would one day become briefly famous.
 [22]

 * * *